jwinarske/sdbus-cpp-examples/README.md

 * resolve1 - resolve a hostname to an IP address
 * timedate1 - get the current time and get runtime updates
 * UPower - get the current battery status and get runtime updates
+* UDisks2 - get all disk info and runtime updates

 ## Building